dstackai/dstack/README.md

 ### Features

-* **Workflows as code:** Define your ML workflows as code, and run them in a configured cloud via a single CLI command.
+* **GitOps-driven:** Define your ML workflows via YAML, and run them in a configured cloud using the CLI, &mdash; interactively from the IDE or from your CI/CD pipeline.
-* **Reusable artifacts:** Save data, models, and environment as workflows artifacts, and reuse them across projects.
+* **Collaborative:** Version data, models, and environments, and reuse them easily in other workflows &mdash; across different projects and teams.
-* **Built-in containers:** Workflow containers are pre-built with Conda, Python, etc. No Docker is needed.
+* **Cloud-native:** Run workflows locally or in a configured cloud.

-You can use the `dstack` CLI from both your IDE and your CI/CD pipelines.
+  Configure the resources required by workflows (memory, GPU, etc.) as code.
-The `dstack` CLI automatically tracks your current Git revision, including uncommitted local changes.
+* **Vendor-agnostic:** Use any cloud provider, languages, frameworks, tools, and third-party services.
+No code changes is required.

-> For debugging purposes, you can run workflow locally, or attach to them interactive dev environments (e.g. VS Code, and JupyterLab).
+* **Dev environments:** For debugging purposes, attach interactive dev environments (e.g. VS Code, JupyterLab, etc.) directly to running workflows.

 ## How does it work?